-Ron Daniels, President of Johns Hopkins University, and Chair of the Middle State Commission on Higher Education Evaluation Team has recommended that CEU be re-accredited for another five years as a US higher education institution.
+Ron Daniels, President of Johns Hopkins University, and Chair of the Middle State Commission on Higher Education Evaluation Team has recommended that CEU be re-accredited for another four years as a US higher education institution.

 Speaking to a packed auditorium, President Daniels congratulated CEU on having--in the team’s assessment--”successfully met all Middle States Commission on Higher Education standards of accreditation and requirements of affiliation".
 Hailing CEU as "one of the great stories of higher education today", the Chair shared areas that struck his team as particularly outstanding.